 Cathedral of St. Matthew the Apostle

-EverGreene conservators documented existing conditions, developed informed intervention methodologies in collaboration with Oehrlein & Associates Architects and the Archdiocese of Washington.
-Conservators repaired damaged plaster and canvas, removed degraded, discolored varnishes, stabilized cracking paint and inpainted areas of loss and damage.
+We first assessed and documented existing wall, mural and mosaic conditions, which informed the custom design of intervention methodologies.
+The work was completed in collaboration with Oehrlein & Associates Architects, and the Archdiocese of Washington.
+Our conservators stabilized damaged ornamental and decorative plaster throughout the cathedral, and restored the decorative painting and gilding, including trompe l’oeil art.
+We removed degraded, discolored varnishes, stabilized cracking paint, and inpainted areas of loss and damage on existing murals, and carefully repaired and conserved all mosaics.